 Freud gets a huge room to himself.
 The overall effect is undoubtedly impressive, although I still prefer the paintings he did before he discovered hog hair brushes, including the two portraits of Kitty Garman, his first wife (‘Girl with a Kitten’ and ‘Girl with a White Dog’) both of which crop up earlier in the show.
 Kenneth Clark would have agreed, once telling Freud as much to his face (that took guts): Freud never spoke to him again,

 The true creative genius here, though, in my opinion, is Bomberg, and this isn’t the first time he’s stood out for me in a survey show of twentieth century British art.
-Even before he left the Slade in 1913 Bomberg was producing stunningly original paintings with the merest nod to contemporary Cubism and Futurism.
+Even before he left the Slade in 1913 Bomberg was producing stunningly original paintings with only the merest nod to contemporary Cubism and Futurism.
 Between the wars he went off to paint landscapes in Spain; of the two shown here, ‘Toledo from the Alcazar’ (1929), in particular, is a knockout.
 Both in his own work and in his later teaching at the Borough Polytechnic Bomberg was a strong advocate of ‘painterly’ values, and his importance in this regard to Auerbach, Kossoff and indeed Freud emerges very clearly in ‘All Too Human’.
-(I can’t illustrate his work because the organisers obviously don’t think he’s important enough to be included in their authorised images).
+(I can’t illustrate his work because the organisers obviously don’t think it’s important enough to be included among their authorised images).

 Pallant House Gallery in Chichester recently held a retrospective of Bomberg’s work but the Tate hasn’t had a major show on him since 1988.
 If anyone epitomises the search for truth through painting – the hallmark, you might say, of the School of London – for me it’s Bomberg.
 He deserves to be up there with Sickert, Spencer, Bacon and Freud.